What are the common finance mistakes property investors make?

 8. I can get finance for any property I buy

-While this is true in most instances, some lenders have very strict criteria when it comes to the type of property they’ll accept as security against a loan, as they need to ensure they can offload the asset quickly if you default on your mortgage in order to cover their costs.
+Over the last few years lenders have restricted their criteria when it comes to the type of property they’ll accept as security against a loan, as they need to ensure they can offload the asset quickly if you default on your mortgage in order to cover their costs.

 Get it right